Brentuximab Vedotin (Adcetris)

 Aetna considers brentuximab vedotin (Adcetris) medically necessary for the following indications:

-1. Classical Hodgkin lymphoma (cHL)
+1. Classic Hodgkin lymphoma (cHL)

 For treatment of CD30+ cHL when any of the following are met: